Graduate Catalog

 Content: School counseling internship is designed as a supervisory experience integrating theory and research at the school placement site.
 Weekly supervision will provide: support, feedback, case review, continuation of skill development, and opportunities for reflective inquiry.
 The internship seeks to enhance the development of counseling and consulting skills that are grounded in theory and research and necessary to facilitate positive human development within a school setting.

 Restrictions: Portfolio meeting and sign-off with advisor.
-Students must have completed all required coursework.

 Credits: 4 semester hours.